chemoelectric/epr-simulation/README.md

 backwards and found the derivation given above—thus proving ‘quantum correlation’ is simply the correlation, and that Einstein, Podolsky, and Rosen were correct.

+They would also, incidentally, have discovered that the fabled ‘hidden variables’ were a red herring.
+The correlations are a consequence of the experimental layout.
+They require no undiscovered mysteries.